neuroailab/physopt-physics-benchmarking/README.md

 `python opt.py --help`

+## Configuration
+The default configuration can be found in `physopt/config.py`, which is updated by specifying a YAML configuration file using the `--config` (or `-C`) commandline argument.
+This configuration must specify at least the `DATA_SPACE.MODULE` (see [data spaces specification](#data-spaces-specification)) and `OBJECTIVE.MODULE` (see [model specification](#model-specification)).

-## Data Spaces Specification
+### Data Spaces Specification
-The `data_func` (defaults to `get_data_spaces`) from the specified `data_module` must return a list of dicts with the following structure:
+The `DATA_SPACE.FUNC` (defaults to `get_data_spaces`) from the specified `DATA_SPACE.MODULE` must return a list of dicts with the following structure:
--  `seed`: random seed to used initialize random generators
 - `pretraining`: dict with `name`, `train`, and `test` that specify the dataset/scenario name, train datapaths, and test datapaths, respectively
 - `readout`: a list of dicts, with each dict having the same format as in `pretraining` but specifying data for readout phase instead

-Optionally, you can also specify a configuration file (using `--data_cfg`) that is passed to the `data_func` as an argument.
+Any `kwargs` for `DATA_SPACE.FUNC` can be specified using `DATA_SPACE.KWARGS`.

+The seeds, specified by `DATA_SPACE.SEEDS`, can either be a list/tuple of seeds to use or an int that specifies the number of seeds, starting from 0.
+Each set of pretraining and readout datasets (i.e. each element of the list of dicts returned by `DATA_SPACE.FUNC`) will be run with each seed.

-An example of how the data spaces can be constructed can be found in the [Physion](https://github.com/neuroailab/physion/tree/master/physion/data) repo.
+An example of how the data spaces can be constructed can be found in the [Physion](https://github.com/neuroailab/physion/tree/master/physion/data_space) repo.

-## Model Specification
+###  Model Specification
-Running a model in `physopt` requires completing the abstract methods in `PhysOptObjective`:
+Running a model in `physopt` requires creating an Objective class, specified by `OBJECTIVE.MODULEi` and `OBJECTIVE.NAME`, that implements the following abstract methods in `PhysOptObjective`:
+- `model_name`: Class attribute that specifies the name of the model for this class
 - `get_model`: Returns the model object
-- `load_model`: Implements loading of model if model checkpoint file exists
+- `load_model`: Implements loading of the model given a model checkpoint file
-- `save_model`: Implements saving of the model
+- `save_model`: Implements saving of the model given a model checkpoint file
-- `get_dataloader`: Takes as input params `datapaths`, `phase`, `train`, and `shuffle`.
+- `get_pretraining_dataloader`: Takes as input params a list of `datapaths` and a bool `train` flag.
 Returns the dataloader object that can be iterated over for batches of data
+- `get_readout_dataloader`: Takes as input params a list of `datapaths`.
+Returns the dataloader object that can be iterated over for batches of data
 - `train_step`: Takes as input a batch of data, performs the train optimization step, and returns the scalar loss value for that step
 - `val_step`: Takes as input a batch of data, performs validation on that batch, and returns the scalar metric used for validation
-- `extract_feat_step`: Takes as input a batch of data, and outputs a dict with `input_states`, `observed_states`, `simulated_states`, `labels`, and `stimulus_name`.
+- `extract_feat_step`: Takes as input a batch of data, and outputs a dict with `input_states`, `observed_states`, `simulated_states`, `labels`, and `stimulus_name`
-- Optionally, `get_config`: Loads a configuration object.
-Must contain at least the settings in `physopt/models/config.py` and be accessible with dot notation.

-An example can be found [here](https://github.com/neuroailab/physion/blob/master/physion/FROZEN.py#L23).
+An example can be found [here](https://github.com/neuroailab/physion/blob/master/physion/FROZEN.py#L11).

 ## Citing Physion